 Inspection Intervals Inspection Type

 Any Pitch Change

 First 5 Hours Check Bolt Torque

 Every 25 Hours

 Every 50 Hours 50 Hr Per Page 10

-Repeat intervals every 25 and 50 Hrs until 2000 hours is reached and a major periodic inspection is necessary
+Repeat intervals every 25 and 50 Hr until 2000 hours is reached and a major periodic inspection is necessary

-Torque Values

-3/8" Bolts 300-325 in-lbs
+Torque Values 3/8" Bolts 30 ft-lbs (360 in-lbs)

-1/2" Bolts 580-600 in-lbs

-- NOTE: Have your tachometer calibrated by a professional before performing this next operation. - With the brakes on, run the engine at full throttle and note the static RPM on the tachometer.
+- NOTE: Have your tachometer calibrated by a professional before performing this next operation. - 1.
+With the brakes on, run the engine at full throttle and note the static RPM on the tachometer.